"Year of kingdom marriages": Perez Musik hints at marrying fiancée, photos drop

 Fans and colleagues hail Perez Music

-YEN.com.gh gathered a few comments from fans in reaction to fans' and colleagues' remarks after Perez Musik announced his marital milestone.
+YEN.com.gh gathered a few comments from fans who reacted to the announcement made by Perez Musik.

 donna_amoah wrote: